 It was also during this time that Jacob spoke out against polygamy.
 How could that come about unless there were more women?
 No doubt the locals were fascinated by these white men, and would have been easy to take advantage of:

 24 Behold David and Solomon truly had many wives and concubines which thing was abominable before me saith the Lord

-Obviously there was a greater indiigenous population compared to the Nephite population.
+Obviously there was a greater indigenous population compared to the Nephite population.
 This is what Jarom said:

-6 And they were scattered upon much of the face of the land and the Lamanites also and they were exceeding more numerous than were they of the Nephites.
-(Jarom 1: 6)
+6 And they were scattered upon much of the face of the land and the Lamanites also and they were EXCEEDING MORE NUMEROUS than were they of the Nephites.
+(Jarom 1)

 In fact, later when the Nephites moved to the city of Zarahemla and joined with their numbers, together, they were not half as numerous as the locals:

 3 And there were not so many of the people of Nephi and of the people of Zarahemla as there were of the Lamanites; yea, they were NOT HALF SO NUMEROUS.
 (Mosiah 25)

 Jacob also said that wars had already occurred, and that they had armies their numbers were so great.

 24 And it came to pass that many means were devised to reclaim and restore the Lamanites to the knowledge of the truth; but it all was vain, for they delighted in wars and bloodshed, and they had an eternal hatred against us, their brethren.
 And they sought by the power of their arms to destroy us continually.